chandrath/Simple-Code-Combiner/README.md

 To run the program:

 - Python 3.8+ installed (if running from source).
-- TkinterDnD2 and ttkbootstrap installed as dependencies
+- TkinterDnD2, ttkbootstrap and `requests` installed as dependencies

 ### Installation